Lorenzo-Della-Torre/odtb2pilot/docs/setup.md

   pip3 install -r requirements.txt
 ```

+Make sure you the pip3 install in the Hilding root directory to include the
+packeges/epsmsgbus as well.

 NOTE: `<platform>` has to be replaced with the name of the platform that you are
 using in the text below (for example: MEP2_SPA1, MEP2_SPA2, or MEP2_HLCM).
 The
 same goes for all other instances of angle brackets.